Jean-Claude Coullon: Biography

-On April 30, 1959, he succeeded the command of the unit, following the death of Captain Allombert-Maréchal.
+On 30 April 1959, he succeeded the command of the unit, following the death of Captain Allombert-Maréchal.

-He was promoted to the rank of Captain, on January 1, 1960.
+Coullon was promoted to the rank of Captain, on 1 January 1960.
 He was awarded two more citations, one at the order of the armed forces and the chevalier of the Legion of Honour.

-On April 1, 1961, he was assigned to Prtyanée Military Institution to command the services company and the 3rd student company.
+On 1 April 1961, he was assigned to Prtyanée Military Institution to command the services company and the 3rd student company.
 Admitted to the Superior War School (Ecole supérieur de guerre) in 1965, he wasn't retained at the admittance candidacy and prepared a license in Law by substitution.

 In July 1965, he joined the general staff headquarters of the commander-in-chief of the FFA at Baden Oos, where he successively served in the 3rd and 4th bureau.
-He was promoted to the rank of Chef de battaillon (Commandant - Major) on July 1, 1967.
+He was promoted to the rank of Chef de bataillon (Commandant - Major) on 1 July 1967.

-On August 1, 1969, he returned to the French Foreign Legion as commandant in second of the Instruction Group of the Foreign Legion GILE at the corps of the CCS at Corte in Corsica.
+On 1 August 1969, he returned to the French Foreign Legion as commandant in second of the Instruction Group of the Foreign Legion GILE at the corps of the CCS at Corte in Corsica.

-On July 1, 1971, he joined the first regiment at Aubagne for an affectation at the GLE, in quality as a chief of the BPLE, a post which he occupied until May 31, 1973.
+On 1 July 1971, he joined the first regiment at Aubagne for an affectation at the GLE, in quality as a chief of the BPLE, a post which he occupied until 31 May 1973.

 He then joined the Directorate of Military Personnel of the French Army, as section chief of the infantry bureau, then as assistant (assistant) to the bureau chief.

-He was promoted to the rank of Lieutenant-colonel, on October 1.
+He was promoted to the rank of Lieutenant-colonel, on 1 October.